rbyiranon/qa-portfolio/README.md

 ## 🌟 Key Achievements
 - Built complete QA processes independently for multiple projects, taking full ownership of testing activities
 - Designed a standardized bug reporting template to improve clarity and consistency
-- Created a Trello board for task and bug management to streamline independent QA workflow
+- Created a template boards for task and bug management to streamline independent QA workflow
 - Started developing automation scripts to reduce repetitive testing and improve efficiency
 - Implemented structured test planning, execution, and reporting for all projects